hansroh/skitai/README.rst

 Corequest
 ================

 Skitai handle request connection with asynchronously, also has threads and porcess ass workers.
 So it works fine with synchronous apps and libraries. you can use standard database client libraries or requests module for API calls.

 But Skitai's main event loop (using asyncore.loop) can be used for not only client's requests else request to another servers(API, Database engine...) asynchronously.
 I think if I don't use this capabitities, it would be wasting resources.
 Then, Skitai provide asynchronous request methods for these operations.

 *Corequest* is similar with Python coroutine object, but is is not compatable at all.

+- It is automatically started at creation, no need to call run ()
-It is not a framework nor a library.
-It is the object has specified and targeted usage and it is controlled by Skitai main event loop, not by asyncio.
+- Its events are controlled by Skitai main event loop, not by asyncio

-It can be controlled as synchronous task explicitly and it is eventually synchronous within current thread (optionally, if you use 'Furures', it can be fully asynchronous).
+- It can be handled as synchronous task explicitly
+- It is eventually synchronous within current thread (optionally it can be fully asynchronous)
+- It is not a framework nor a library.
+It is a Skitai native object has specified purpose and usage

 Skitai provides some services related with corequests: